ginobean/audacity/CUSTOM-BUILD.md

    I encountered a slow startup issue, on my Ubuntu machine, which I narrowed down to GTK.
 It was taking about 25 seconds, just to get to the initial Audacity logo screen!
 Seems to be some kind of issue with GTK trying to talk to DBus.
-Anyways, I installed the following packages:
+Anyways, I installed the following apt packages:

   * unity-gtk2-module
   * gtk2-engines